ShankulShukla/Kick-start-machine-learning/README.md

   Root Mean Squared Propagation, or RMSProp, is an extension of gradient descent and the AdaGrad version of gradient descent that uses a decaying average of partial gradients in the adaptation of the step size for each parameter.

 - ### Adam
-  Adam optimization is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.
+  Adam optimization is a stochastic gradient descent method that is based on the adaptive estimation of first-order and second-order moments.

 ## Neural network